photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Note that this will change the home directory `~` to `/root` in your configuration.
     Kernel security modules such as SELinux have been reported to cause [issues](https://docs.photoprism.org/getting-started/faq/#why-is-photoprism-getting-stuck-in-a-restart-loop).

+!!! info "Raspberry Pi"
+   An image for the [Raspberry Pi](raspberry-pi.md) is available as well.

 ### Step 1: Configure ###